Physical, Chemical and Optical Properties

 Double Refraction (Anisotropic or Birefringent)

-Light passing through a substance is split into two rays, which travel at different velocities causing differing amounts of refraction.
+Light passing through a substance is split into two rays, which travel at different velocities causing different amounts of refraction.
 Occurs in gem minerals belonging to all other crystal systems.

 Example: The doubling of the back facets as seen in Zircon.